Reviewer guidelines

 • Commentary enables the field to recognize unseen phenomena, see new perspectives, or challenge the status quo

-When reviewing JoVI papers, focus on the questions and claims in the manuscript:
+When reviewing JoVI papers, focus on these questions about claims and evidence in the manuscript:

-• Are those claims and questions clearly communicated?
+• Are the claims and research questions clearly communicated?

 • Are the claims supported with evidence?

-• Construct validity: If evidence is collected via an experiment or simulation, does the collected evidence actually answer the question and support the claim?
+• Match between claims and evidence: Does the provided evidence actually answer the question and support the claim?
 Does it support a stronger, weaker, or different claim?
 For example, if a paper only measures computational performance, it should not include claims about improved human behavioral performance.

 • Analytical validity: If there is any computational or statistical analysis, is it an appropriate match for the research question?
 Is it reported in an accurate and interpretable way?